 Specific roles and responsibilities include:

 - Participating in the IEP process, including collaboratively determining the need for physical therapy as a related service

-- Teaching and training family members and educational personnel in an effort to help the student achieve his or her IEP goals;
+- Teaching and training family members and educating personnel to help the student achieve his or her IEP goals.

 - Selecting, modifying, or customizing adaptive equipment and assistive technology.

 - Forming partnerships and working with other team members in the school setting to promote an effective physical therapy plan of care.